 Are there any specific activities or sports that pose a higher risk of concussions for children?

 Certain activities and sports carry a higher risk of concussions for children, such as contact sports like football, hockey, and soccer.
 Activities involving high-speed or impact, such as biking, skateboarding, and horseback riding, also pose risks.
-You cannot prevent all concussions, but ensure proper safety measures, such as using protective gear like helmets, and following guidelines and rules to minimize the risk of concussions.
+You cannot prevent all concussions, but ensure proper safety measures, such as using protective gear like helmets.
+Return-to-play guidelines should also be followed to minimize the risk of a repeat concussion.

 Dr. Stephanie Leon